gardenbed/emerge/docs/6-design.md

 LR(1) grammars require minimal transformations, often closely resembling natural language structures.
 [Ambiguous grammars](./4-parser_theory.md#ambiguous-grammars) can also be handled using precedence rules.

-The Emerge parser generator also produces `LALR` parsers for the same reasons mentioned above, balancing efficiency and expressiveness.
+Emerge parser generator also produces `LALR` parsers for the same reasons mentioned above, balancing efficiency and expressiveness.

 For error handling, the [panic-mode](./4-parser_theory.md#panic-mode-recovery) error recovery method is used